MrGallo/classroom-examples/exercises.md

 frames per second?
 Can you think of a way, mathematically, that will calculate when the enemy can fire?
 4. Write a program to store the total number of cents.
 Call the variable `total_cents` and give it a value.
 Compute from the total cents, the number of whole dollars and cents using integer division and modulus.
+5. Play around in the shell and try to isolate the last 2 digits from a 3-digit number.
+The last one digit from any number.
+Now try to isolate a digit in the hundreds column.
+The tens column.
-5. Modify the program above to tell the user how many pennies, nickles, dimes, quarters, loonies and toonies that will be.
+6. Modify the program above to tell the user how many pennies, nickles, dimes, quarters, loonies and toonies that will be.
 The output should look something like:
     ```
     245 cents is: